feecat/S7RTT/README.md

 (Measure cycle time compare in Preempt_RT Linux, The unit is nanoseconds)
 ![](doc/img/Compare_CycleTime_2.png)

+## ⚙️ Underlying Algorithms

+The core challenge of S-curve generation is calculating a **time-optimal trajectory** from an **arbitrary initial state** ($P_0, V_0, A_0 \neq 0$) to a target state.
+Since motion can be interrupted at any moment, the solver must handle non-zero initial acceleration without simply forcing it to zero first.

+S7RTT differentiates itself from other solvers through its numerical approach:

+1.  **Analytical Complexity:**
+    Libraries like Ruckig or TwinCAT typically solve cubic or quartic equations (using Cardano, Ferrari, or Newton methods) for exact roots.
+However, at specific boundary conditions—particularly when the target velocity is non-zero—these analytical methods can hit singularities.
+This often forces a fallback to bisection search.

+2.  **Brent’s Method & Heuristics:**
+    Instead of relying solely on analytical root-finding, S7RTT employs **trajectory extrapolation combined with Brent’s method** for iterative approximation.
+    *   This "fuzzy solving" approach prioritizes convergence stability over absolute theoretical precision.
+    *   If a time-optimal solution cannot be found numerically, the algorithm safely degrades to a strategy of "reducing acceleration to zero before planning," ensuring a valid solution exists.

+3.  **Usage Recommendations:**
+    To maximize performance, the algorithm is designed for a **"Plan Once, Sample Many"** workflow.
+Users are advised to call `plan()` only when the target changes, and use `at_time()` for per-cycle updates, rather than re-planning every cycle.
+However, immediate interruption with new parameters is fully supported.

 ## 📝 Summary & Acknowledgements

 S7RTT aims to provide a simple, fast, and reliable trajectory generator for single-axis motion control tasks.
 By simplifying the problem space (fixing target acceleration to zero), it achieves extremely high performance and code simplicity.